jongminkimlab/Protocol/Fly_IF_Wholemount.md

 # Material
 - Freshly fixed fly testes (okay to have accessory glands).
 - PBST (PBS + 0.05% Triton-X 100)
+- Permeabilization solution (PBS + 0.2% Triton-X 100)
 - PBST BSA (PBST + 3% Bovine Serum Albumin (BSA))
 - Antibodies

 # Protocol

-Last updated: 1.
-13. 2025
+Last updated: 2.
+10. 2025

 <!--![Tubules before fixation](https://github.com/jongminkmg/Storage/blob/main/Pre-fix_tubules.jpg?raw=true "Tubules before fixation")
 <br> before fixation-->

-1. Fix gently dissected testes with 2% formaldehyde in PBS at RT for 15 minutes.
+1. Fix gently dissected testes with 4% formaldehyde in PBS at RT for 15 minutes.
     > - Rule of thumb: use at least 10 times fixative volume than the tissue volume.
 So 1mL should be more than sufficient for fly testes. <br>
-    > - I dissect testes into 500uL PBS and add 500uL of 4% formaldehyde in PBS to make a final 2% formaldehyde PBS. <br>
+    > - I dissect testes into 750uL PBS and add 250uL of 16% formaldehyde in PBS to make a final 4% formaldehyde PBS. <br>
+        **Mix well (careful not to damage testes by pipetting through the pipette tip)**<br>
     > - I fix them 'mostly' stationary.
 Put them in 2mL tubes, and shake them to mix once or twice during fixation. <br>
     > - I use 16% methanol-free formaldehyde ampoules. <br>
     > - Opened ampoules can be stored at 4C by sealing tightly with parafilm.
 Okay for 1~2 months.<br>
-    > - Probably okay to fix with 1% formaldehyde in PBS, but I have not tested

 <br><details>
 <summary>CLICK TO OPEN: Note on paraformaldehyde and formaldehyde</summary>